Hiring a real estate agent in California can be frustrating. So what are the steps on how to find a good real estate agent in California?

 It’s important to choose an agent who has experience working with homes similar to yours.

 Check with your state’s real estate regulatory authority to verify the agent’s licensing.
 While you’re on that website, you’re also often able to look into regulatory actions and complaints against the agent.

 You should also ask the agent how long they’ve been buying and selling homes.
 If they’re representing an agency, ask how long they’ve been with that particular agency, and their history with other firms.

-Above all, it’s important to choose a real estate agent in the Central Valley that you can trust.
+Above all, it’s important to choose a real estate agent in California that you can trust.
 Regular communication is extremely important when selling your home, as in many cases, a house represents the majority of your net worth.
 A good agent will be able to answer questions such as:

 - How many inquiries have been made about my home?

 - How many of these inquiries came from people likely to make a purchase (not just window shoppers)?

 - What other properties in this neighborhood are for sale?
 What is the asking price of those homes?